 Gerald L. Francis Center: Home of Elon’s School of Health Sciences

-The Gerald L. Francis Center, 762 East Haggard Ave., is the home of Elon’s School of Health Sciences and includes 50,000 square feet of interprofessional learning space for physical therapy, physician assistant, and future nursing students.
-The facility is named to honor Executive Vice President Gerald L. Francis, who has dedicated his entire academic career to Elon.
+Center is the home of Elon’s School of Health Sciences and includes 50,000 square feet of interprofessional learning space for physical therapy, physician assistant studies and nursing students.
+The facility is named to honor Executive Vice President Emeritus Gerald L. Francis, who dedicated his entire academic career to Elon.

-The second floor of the Francis Center is dedicated to our School of Health Sciences Interprofessional Simulation Center, where students in all programs will practice hand-on skills with high and low fidelity manikins, standardized patients, and clients from our local community.
-Our high-tech skills lab and interprofessional simulation suite will allow students to hone their skills in treating patients at bedside, in clinic settings, in the ICU, and at home.
+The second floor of the Francis Center is dedicated to our School of Health Sciences Interprofessional Simulation Center, where students in all programs will practice hands-on skills.
+It’s equipped with multiple beds and designed to provide students with the ability to practice health care techniques on high- and low-fidelity manikins, standardized patients and clients from the local community using recording equipment in a variety of settings.

-In addition to the multitude of resources with the Francis Center, students in the School of Health Sciences enjoy access to the full array of learning and community spaces on central campus, including the Koenigsberger Learning Center, Belk Library, Moseley Student Center, Koury Athletic Center, and multiple dining facilities.
+In addition to the multitude of resources within the Francis Center, students in the School of Health Sciences enjoy access to the full array of learning and community spaces just a short walk away on main campus, including the Koenigsberger Learning Center, Belk Library, Moseley Student Center, Koury Athletic Center and multiple dining facilities.